What Will Your Legacy Be?

 Making Your IRA Gift

-To make an IRA QCD gift to Colonial Williamsburg, please direct your IRA administrator to mail a check payable to “The Colonial Williamsburg Foundation” to the address below:
+To make an IRA QCD gift to Colonial Williamsburg, please direct your IRA administrator to mail a check payable to “The Colonial Williamsburg Foundation” to the address below, or click here for our IRA QCD gift form:

 The Colonial Williamsburg Foundation